Somernites Cruise celebrates 20th anniversary

 Celebrating the event's 20th anniversary, the Cruise showcased a number of featured attractions for just about any car enthusiast.

-Of the more than 1,100 vehicles that lined the streets and lots of downtown Somerset, at least 200 were Mopars.
+Of the more than 1,227 vehicles that lined the streets and lots of downtown Somerset, more than 200 were Mopars.
 Among them were the custom “Incredible Hulk” (a 1971 Plymouth Barracuda) and "Bee Resurrected" (a 1970 Dodge Super Bee).

 Also making a return was Stacey David, host of "GearZ" as seen on MavTV and Velocity.
 David, last at Somernites in August 2017, is known for his exceptional custom and repair projects.

+This time David brought the V8 Interceptor, a 1967 Mercury Cougar he designed and built.
+September's Somernites Cruise marked only the second time the car had been shown.

 "if you haven't been here, you're missing out," David said of the Cruise.
-"This is one of the coolest car shows in the nation."
+"It's one of the coolest car shows in the nation."

+Other highlights were groups of Volkswagens, 30-40 station wagons and classic campers.
+Nearly 50 campers were set up at Pulaski County Park over the weekend for the 4th annual Campin' the Cumberland, held in conjunction with the Cruise.

+"That's our biggest turnout ever," Floyd said of that event.
+"We had eight on display here [on Main Street]."

 Commented